-This budget includes funding for the Office of the Chief Technology Officer, the Department of Technology Modernization and Support, management and planning staff and activities in the Division of Technology Management and Planning, and staff and grant activities in Title II-D and Title V. Technology Innovation and Leadership provides vision, management, support, and facilitative leadership within the Office of the Chief Technology Officer (OCTO).
+This budget includes funding for the Office of the Chief Technology Officer, the Department of Strategic Project management and Planning, management and planning staff and activities in the Division of Technology Innovation, and staff and grant activities in Title II-D and Title V. The Department of Strategic Project Management and Planning provides vision, management, support, and facilitative leadership within the Office of the Chief Technology Officer (OCTO).
 OCTO works closely with staff and students to support an effective instructional program, providing quality products and services to its customers-students, teachers, administrators, parents, and staff.
 OCTO collaborates with stakeholders to implement and track results for the objectives, strategies, and initiatives contained in the MCPS Strategic Plan, Our Call to Action: Pursuit of Excellence, and to develop the MCPS three-year strategic technology plan, as mandated by Maryland State Department of Education (MSDE).